COVID-19 and Human Subjects Research

 To manage the volume of requests, all interested parties must submit requests via the form on the ITHS portal page.
 Only official requests submitted through this form will be considered.
 The requirement to go through the ITHS portal does not apply to research involving non-UW Medicine patients.

 HSD will coordinate IRB reviews, external IRB authorizations, and determinations with this mandatory ITHS review.
-This applies to all new Zipline applications and modification requests intentionally involving interactions with UW Medicine COVID-19 patients, their biospecimens, and/or their medical records information, regardless of:
+This applies to all new Zipline applications intentionally involving interactions with UW Medicine COVID-19 patients, their biospecimens, and/or their medical records information, as well as modifications to non-COVID-related studies that will involve such interactions.
+This is regardless of:

 - Current COVID-19 status (positive, presumptive positive, exposed and self-isolated, convalescing, or recovered)